r3dlight/keysas/README.md

  - Keysas-fido: Manage Yubikeys 5 enrollment
  - Keysas-backend: Create a websocket server to send different json values to the keysas-frontend
  - Keysas-frontend: VueJS3 Frontend for the final user
- - Keysas-admin: Desktop application for managing several Keysas stations (Tauri + VueJS3)
+ - Keysas-admin: Desktop application for managing several Keysas stations (Tauri + VueJS3).
+It also provides a PKI to sign USB outgoing devices, sign certificat signing reqests (csr) from Keysas stations.

 ## Installation